Rätia cave

 Information board in front of the Rätia cave.

 View of the Stubai valley with the cave's entrance.

 The Rätia cave (Rätia-Höhle) is a cave northeast of Telfes in the lower Stubaital in Tirol, Austria.
-It was a hoyl well of the Rhaetian people from the Iron Age until the Roman conquest of the region.
+It was a holy well of the Rhaetian people from the Iron Age until the Roman conquest of the region.

 Description

 The cave measures roughly 8 x 2 x 1.5 metres and was probably already used as a cistern in prehistoric times.
 It subsequently came to be known as the "Cistern of Telfes" (Zisterne von Telfes).
 Inside, condensation gathers from the stone.
 The mineral-rich, slightly sour water contains sulfate solutions and probably led to it becoming a holy well in the La Tène period.

 Finds

 Site of the Gemeinde Telfes in Innsbruck-Land District, Tirol.

 The cave was discovered in the area of Gallhof during the construction of a road in 1976.
 The Tyrolean State Museum launched a rescue excavation in March 1977, which found 43 worked astragaloi (knucklebones) from sheep or goats and over 200 well-preserved pots of the Fritzens-Sanzeno culture, an archaeological culture in the Alps in the Iron Age and La Tène period.
 The people of this culture, who have been identified as the Rhaetians known from textual sources, were totally wiped out or fully Romanised during the Roman conquest of Rhetia and the Alps (16-7 BC).
 The pottery and knucklebones are often marked by simple signs, similar to the letters of the so-called Rhaetian or north Etruscan alphabet.

 The excavator Gerard Kaltenhauser suggested that the goddess Rehtia had been worshipped in this cave and that cups and votive gifts had been offered in the cave after drinking the healing waters.
 The term "Rhaetian" for the inhabitants of the later Roman province of Rhaetia should be derived from the name of this goddess Rehtia.
 Her main sanctuary was at Este, near the River Etsch.

 The finds are displayed in the Tyrolean State Museum.
 Replicas of some vessels and astragaloi are displayed in a display case in front of the cave.